ipr-cnrs/flexlm/README.md

 This role will :
 * Copy the `lmgrd` and `lmutil` binaries to the node.
+* Create a specific user to launch daemon.

 The `lmgrd` and `lmutil` binaries comes from [Mathworks][mathworks download url] in version **flexlm__lmgrd_version**.